Social Security Scotland: Locations

 Social Security Scotland operates from the headquarters Agnes Husband House in Dundee and a large office on High Street, Glasgow.
-The Agency also has local level operations across each local authority in Scotland for face-to-face provision.
+Social Security Scotland also offers a local delivery service of trained advisors located in each local authority in Scotland for face-to-face provision.

 Budget

 In 2019–20, the Scottish Government budget for Social Security policy totalled at over £434 million.
+Now delivering twelve benefits as of March 2023, the Scottish Government committed £5.2 billion to Social Security policy for financial year 2023–24.